devonzuegel/devonzuegel.com/src/documents/pages/projects.html.md

 - a language model to compute `P(E)` (the prior)
 - a translation model to compute `P(S|E)` (the probability that a Spanish word `s` translates to an English word `e`)
-- a decoder that produces that most probable
+- a decoder that produces the most probable translation

 #### Pseudocode ####